Kuwait travel guide

 If you are arriving by land or sea, you should obtain visas in advance from the Kuwaiti Embassy in London.

-For visit visas, your passport should be valid for a minimum period of 6 months from the date of entry into Kuwait.
+For visit visas, obtained on arrival or in advance, your passport should be valid for a minimum period of 6 months from the date of entry into Kuwait.

 For residency visas, your passport should be valid for a minimum of 2 years.